 Dealer compensation for over-the-air products and services.
 Section 2 would amend the law requiring manufacturers to provide reasonable compensation to dealers when the manufacturer sells or activates over-the-air or remote products or services for vehicles sold by the dealer.
-This section would instead require the manufacturer to provide compensation in an amount not less than 20% of the gross compensation collected from the customer.
-It would also require manufacturers who provide those products and services to provide its franchised dealers statements at least monthly itemizing the type, volume, and gross receipts generated from the sale of over-the-air products and services to the dealer's customers and fees the dealer is entitled to.
+This section would require a manufacturer who provides those products and services for a fee to provide its franchised dealers with an itemized schedule of compensation the dealer will receive for those sales and, upon request, a statement itemizing the type, volume, and gross receipts generated from the sale of over-the-air products and services to the dealer's customers and fees the dealer is entitled to.